babiaxr/aframe-babia-components/README.md

 This component must be used with one of the `querier` components.
 This component will select a part of the data retrieved (by a key/index) in order to represent just that part of the data.
 It is neccesary to select the key of the dataset returned from the querier.

-This component will put the data selected into the `dataEntity` attribute of the entity.
+This component will put the data selected into the `baratariaData` attribute of the entity.

 #### API